AAkinDev/CloudCompass/CONTRIBUTING.md

-# Contributing to CloudCompass
+# Contributing to CloudProInsights

-Thank you for your interest in contributing to CloudCompass!
+Thank you for your interest in contributing to CloudProInsights!
 We welcome contributions from the community to help make cloud service comparison better for everyone.

 ## 🤝 How to Contribute